01 of 06

 Birth and Early Childhood in Kentucky (1809-1816)

 The first of the four new reverse designs for 2009 features Abraham Lincoln's life as a young boy in Kentucky, where he was born in a log cabin.
-U.S. Mint Artistic Infusion Program (AIP) Master Designer Richard Masters created this realistic design, which is different from most grade school textbooks' depictions of Lincoln's cabin.
-In the textbooks, Lincoln's cabin always seemed so neat and clean and perfectly built.
-Most people think this design captures the reality of what a hand-built, early 19th-century log cabin on the American frontier looked like.
+U.S. Mint Artistic Infusion Program (AIP) Master Designer Richard Masters created this realistic design, which is different from most grade-school textbooks' depictions of Lincoln's cabin.
+In the books, Lincoln's cabin always seemed so neat, clean, and perfectly built.
+Most people think this design captures the reality of what a hand-built, early 19th-century log cabin looked like on the American frontier.
 U.S. Mint Sculptor-Engraver Jim Licaretz sculpted for the coin dies based upon the design from Masters.

 Be aware that collectors have found some die varieties on the reverse.
 Look for some doubling on the ends of the logs on the corner of the cabin.
 The doubling is minute, and you will need at least a 5X-10X magnifying glass to see the doubling on the ends of the logs.Continue to 2 of 6 below.

 The second of the new penny designs pays tribute to Abraham Lincoln's youth in Indiana, where he worked as a rail-splitter for the railroad.
 In the image, designed and sculpted by United States Mint Sculptor-Engraver Charles Vickers, Lincoln is depicted reading during a break from what must have been backbreaking work!
 Can you imagine how much force you'd have to swing that type of mallet with, to split a reasonably thick log the way it is depicted here?
 The graceful portrait of the young Lincoln, with his tall, lanky frame relaxing as he caresses the book in his arms completes the design for this coin.